Great Cumbrae: History

 The island has been inhabited since the end of the last ice age.

 Legend has it that St Mirin, on his return to Scotland from Ireland around AD 710, arrived in Cumbrae and, following the example of St Patrick, rid the island of snakes.
 The Cathedral of the Isles is reputed to have been built on the site where St Mirin preached.
 Cumbrae to this day remains snake-free.
 St Mirin then founded a community in Paisley.

 In 1263, Haakon IV, King of Norway, may have used the eastern coast of the island as an anchorage for his fleet, before the inconclusive Battle of Largs.
 Ballochmartin Bay and Portrye (derived from Gaelic elements meaning "king's harbour") are suggested locations for the Norwegian-anchorage.

 Cumbrae has long been linked to Christianity in Scotland.
 At one time the island had many standing stones.
 The Aberdeen Breviary of 1509, printed in Edinburgh, tells of two of the island's early female missionaries, Saints Baya and Maura.
 In 1549 Dean Monro wrote of "Cumbra" that it was "inhabit and manurit, three myle in lenth and ane myle in breadthe, with ane kirk callit Sanct Colmis kirke".

 For many centuries the island was under shared ownership, with the Marquess of Bute in the west and the Earl of Glasgow in the east.
 In 1999 the final feudal landowner, Le Mans winner Johnny Dumfries, now Bute, of Mount Stuart House, put the island up for general sale, with first refusal given to his farmer tenants.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from the Cumbraes in the years before the First World War.